138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Without passion, you don’t have energy.
 Without energy, you have nothing.”

-“Should you find yourself in a chronically leaking boat, energy devoted to changing vessels is likely to be more productive than energy devoted to patching leaks.”
+“Should you find yourself in a chronically leaking boat, energy devoted to changing vessels is likely more productive than energy devoted to patching leaks.”

-“If you are in a poker game and after 20 minutes, you don’t know who the patsy is, then you’re the patsy.”
+“If you are in a poker game and after 20 minutes, you don’t know who the patsy is, you’re the patsy.”

-“Someone’s sitting in the shade today because someone planted a tree a long time ago.”
+“Someone’s sitting in the shade today because someone planted a tree long ago.”

 “It’s better to hang out with people better than you.
 Pick out associates whose behavior is better than yours, and you’ll drift in that direction.”

 These quotes share the insight that Buffett attributes his financial success to his mentor, the great Ben Graham, the author of the original work on value investing, “The Intelligent Investor.”
-If you choose the right mentor or heroes, you will follow them.
+If you choose the right mentor or hero, you will follow them.

 “If you are stuck in a hole, stop digging.”